ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: ChartAttack framework

-The module applies misleaders to chart JSON annotations to induce incorrect answers to associated questions.
+\paragraph{Misleader-generator module.} The module applies misleaders to chart JSON annotations to induce incorrect answers to associated questions.
 We use code-based instruction-tuned MLLMs to modify chart JSON annotations, as they outperform general MLLMs on structured reasoning tasks \citep{madaan-etal-2022-language}.
-We select models based on their performance on the Human-Eval benchmark and use a few-shot prompting strategy with five demonstrations.
-Oracle results in Appendix \ref{sec:appendix_oracle_experiments} indicate strong gains up to 3-shot prompting, with 5-shot yielding the best overall Micro and Macro F1-scores.
+We select models based on their performance on the Human-Eval benchmark \cite{zhang2025humanevalvbenchmarkinghighlevelvisual} and use a few-shot prompting strategy with $k$ demonstrations.
 The module takes three inputs: (1) chart annotations, containing the data and basic formatting specifications, (2) the associated question, and (3) similar examples retrieved by the Demonstration Selection module.
+We conduct ablation studies on the demonstration selection and misleader-generator modules to identify the optimal loss function, downsampling strategy, code-based instruction MLLM, retrieval strategy, and number of few-shot demonstrations.
+Detailed results are reported in Appendix \ref{sec:appendix_ablations}.

 We use a prompt template for all chart types.
-In a single inference step, the model follows a structured multi-step reasoning process: (i) select misleaders compatible with the chart and context; (ii) specify minimal modifications to apply each misleader without altering other elements; and (iii) produce a misleading answer based on the applied misleader.
+In a single inference step, the model follows a structured multi-step reasoning process: (i) select misleaders compatible with the chart and context; (ii) specify minimal modifications to apply each misleader without altering other chart elements; and (iii) produce a misleading answer based on the applied misleader.
 This design ensures consistent generation of misleading chart variants.
 Details are provided in Appendix \ref{sec:appendix_misleader-generator_prompt}.